SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Interactive media includes content that a user can actively engage with and results in input and response actions that can be highly delay sensitive.
 It also includes mixed traffic where both bulk and interactive data are exchanged within the same flow.
 They may include digital models of the real world, multimedia content, virtualized desktop/apps, and interactive engagement.

-Examples: VoIP (peer-to-peer (P2P), group conferencing), gaming, eXtended Reality (XR), Citrix Virtual Apps and Desktops.
+Examples: VoIP (Peer-to-Peer (P2P), group conferencing), gaming, eXtended Reality (XR), Virtual Apps and Desktops.

 REQ-INTERACTIVE: The importance within interactive traffic flow depends on the type of application and the user activity.
 Requirements for different interactive media are listed below: